baes358/links/README.md

 * Floating tiles
 * Hero screen flash transition

 The starfield effect was adapted from a CodePen example and rewritten in pure CSS using layered radial gradients, due to not being able to fully comprehend and pply original code.
+So, the original Sass-based implementation was translated into a pure CSS radial-gradient system for clarity and maintainability.

 **AI Attribution:**
 Claude suggested refining animation timing and structuring staggered `setTimeout()` transitions for the hero screen.
 (Please see an explanation of my own understanding and specific help from LLM in the arena.js file.)